neeffect/nee/README.md

 }
 ```

-It is possible to write:
+It is possible to have similar goodies rewriting code like below:
 ```kotlin
 class  Hasiok {
     private val  f =  {jdbcConnection:Connection ->